p0p3yee/cosmos-auction-blockchain/readme.md

 You need sufficient balance in your account to place the bid

-token will send to module until someone bid price is higher than you
+Token will send to module until someone bid price is higher than you

+Can only place bid to an auction between the creation time ~ end time

 ```
 auctiond tx auction place-bid auction_id bidPrice --from account_name